VaclavElias/stride-website-next/wiki/Deployment.md

 We use the [Wiki Page Creator GitHub Action](https://github.com/marketplace/actions/wiki-page-creator-action) to deploy the `wiki` folder to the GitHub wiki.

 **Note**: ⚠️ A GitHub personal access token (GH_PAT) is required for authentication.
 This token is stored as a secret in the repository settings.⚠️

+# Deployment Tests

+Tests were disccused here https://github.com/stride3d/stride-website/issues/71

+The basic **load tests** we conducted by measuring the `/blog/` page for different deployment scenarios.
+We only performed 1-2 tests, as this process is time-consuming and likely unnecessary:

+- Hardware for Azure App Service: Basic B1, 1 CPU, 1.75 Memory, CPU type unknown, most likely different for Windows and Linux
+- Hardware for GitHub Pages: Unknown
+- Test was running 60 seconds, 2 threads

+**Results**

+1. GitHup Pages - **737 req/sec**
+   - We have no control over various aspects, including security headers, redirects, and caching.
+1. ASP.NET 4.8 with IIS - **186 req/sec**
+   - We have full control of everything through `web.config`, including security headers, redirects, caching, ..
+1. SWA (Static Web App - Paid) - **160 req/sec**
+   - No familiar with but should be fair enough control through `staticwebapp.config.json`
+1. .NET 7 (Windows) with IIS (in-process) - **127 req/sec**
+   - We have full control of everything through `web.config`, including security headers, redirects, caching, ..
+1. .NET 7 (Windows) with Kestrel (out-of-process) - **88 req/sec**
+   - We have full control of everything through ASP.NET Core middleware, including security headers, redirects, caching, ..
+ 1. .NET 7 (Linux) with Kestrel - ***38 req/sec**
+    - We have full control of everything through ASP.NET Core middleware, including security headers, redirects, caching, ..

+**\*** I believe that Linux was slow due to the Azure App Service configuration, where Linux performance is purposely lower but also cheaper.

+**Recommendation**

+1. **ASP.NET 4.8 with IIS** for Staging
+1. **ASP.NET 4.8 with IIS** for Release